Back to Results

 JAAS solicits manuscripts that advance the journal's mission to showcase critical work furthering knowledge of Asian/Pacific America in its diversity.
 The journal welcomes submissions from all fields, including cultural studies, history, literary criticism, social science, and, of course, interdisciplinary studies of social policy, pedagogical/praxis and comparative race issues.
 JAAS also publishes book, media, and exhibition reviews.

 Manuscripts should follow the documentary-note style, as specified in the latest edition of the CHICAGO MANUAL OF STYLE.
 All text must be double-spaced and with Times New Roman font size 12 on 8.5 x 11 inch white paper.
 Text should be left justified with all margins at least 1 inch, and endnotes entered with the word-processing programs.
 You may cite your work, but do not use wording that identifies you as the manuscript's author.
 You do not need to include a title page.
 You should include a 100-word abstract to help the journal locate external reviewers.
-Articles should not exceed thirty (30) word-processed, double-spaced pages, or 8,000 words, excluding endnotes and other printed matter.
+Articles should be between 8,000 to 10,000 words, excluding endnotes and other printed matter.
+They should be word-processed and double-spaced.
 JAAS will acknowledge the receipt of your manuscript.

 Submit articles online at mc.manuscriptcentral.com/asianam.